purduehackers/organize/directory/README.md

 ## Organizers vs. community members

 Purdue Hackers is highly community-driven; many community members who are not organizers have run workshops, helped organize Hack Night, and helped others in the community.
-Our table at the Fall 2023 B-Involved fair was manned by two commmunity members.
+Our table at the Fall 2023 and Fall 2024 B-Involved fair was manned by two commmunity members.
 If you're looking to contribute to Purdue Hackers, you don't need to join as an organizer; you can literally just start helping out with stuff.
 Build infrastructure, help organize Hack Night, run your own workshops, propose your own events, be a positive presence in the community.
 There's an endless list of stuff to do, and many non-organizer community members are currently making their way through the list.

 So, if community members already contribute so much to Purdue Hackers, why are we recruiting organizers?